“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 112 N Main St

-As always we recommend you stop in at the Bishop Visitors Center at 690 N Main Street for maps and info on what to do, where to eat, and where to stay in Bishop and surrounds.
+As always we recommend you stop in at the Bishop Visitor Center at 690 N Main Street for maps and info on what to do, where to eat, and where to stay in Bishop and surrounds.
+We’ve got a world of good information to share with you.